spot92/Python_Style_Transfer_GUI/README.md

 Make sure that all the files and models are in the same root folder.
 For example, my folder is D:/Neural Style Python and I have every other necessary folder/file in there.
 I find it helpful to have separate folders for content, styles, and output, but this is not required.

 ## Running It
+Running it should be as easy as double clicking the file.
+That is all I do.
+Fill in the fields as desired (I set up defaults on most of them).
+If you would like to change the defaults, find that line in the code at the top and change the default value.
+Please note that I have set the default of the output file to be output/ since I save mine to the output folder.
+You can also change the size of the interface by editing the default_size=(1280, 720) line.

 This is what it should look like when run sucessfully:

 ![Image of Interface](https://github.com/spot92/Python_Style_Transfer_GUI/blob/master/interface.jpg)

+I think this covers it, please let me know if there are any questions.